-Leads are the lifeblood of any B2B company, but coming up with new ideas for how to increase leads can be a challenge.
+Quality leads are the lifeblood of any B2B company, but coming up with new ideas for how to increase leads can be a challenge.
+Hubspot research reports that B2B lead generation strategies are completely varied across the board.

-To help you generate new lead gen ideas, we went out and interviewed some of the top experts in B2B lead generation from companies like Moz, Marketo, and DemandBase to get their best ideas and strategies for generating more leads.
+To help you generate new lead gen ideas, we went out and interviewed some of the top experts in B2B lead generation from companies like Moz, Marketo, and DemandBase to get their case studies on the best ideas and strategies for generating more potential leads.

 We hope this post gets your head buzzing with ideas for things to A/B test on your own site.
 Let us know in the comments if you have any suggestions that we missed!